-Instead of placing examinees on a scale-score continuum, diagnostic assessments rely on dichotomous mastery decisions for each measured skill.
-Therefore, instead of quantifying the precision of the total-score or scale-score value, reliability for diagnostic assessments summarizes the precision of skill mastery classifications.
+Instead of placing examinees on a scale-score continuum, DCMs rely on dichotomous mastery decisions for each skill measured by the assessment.
+Therefore, instead of quantifying the precision of the total-score or scale-score value, reliability for DCMs summarizes the precision of mastery classifications for each measured skill.
 Because DCM results are reported as dichotomous mastery statuses for each skill and not as values on a continuous scale, the consistency of those mastery classifications is inherently more likely to be stable than it is for IRT estimates along a scale score (Templin & Bradshaw, 2013).
 In other words, instead of replicating an exact estimate among many possible estimates, mastery classification must only distinguish between the two classes to replicate the same result.

 DCMs are also unique in that the quantification of error in mastery classifications of discrete skills is inherent in the mastery determination because the results provided by DCMs are the probabilities (p) of mastery estimated for each assessed skill.
-Because the standard error is equal to $\sqrt{p(1-p)}$, probability values near .5 represent the point of maximum uncertainty (i.e., maximum error) that a student has mastered or not mastered a skill, as shown by $\sqrt{0.5(1-0.5)} = 0.5$.
-As probability values approach 1 or 0, precision of measurement increases (i.e., minimum error), representing maximum certainty that a student has mastered or has not mastered a skill, respectively, as shown by $\sqrt{1(1-1)} = 0$ and $\sqrt{0(1-0)} = 0$.
+Because the standard error is equal to $\sqrt{p(1-p)}$ , probability values near .5 represent the point of maximum uncertainty (i.e., maximum error) that a student has mastered or not mastered a skill, as shown by

+$\sqrt{0.5(1-0.5)} = 0.5$ .
+As probability values approach 1 or 0, precision of measurement increases (i.e., minimum error), representing maximum certainty that a student has mastered or has not mastered a skill, respectively, as shown by $\sqrt{1(1-1)} = 0$ .